 City of Faith has quietly branched out from roots in Monroe to nestle in other Louisiana and Arkansas communities.
-For over two decades, they have helped:
+For over three decades, they have helped:

 Over 10,000 residents have now completed our programs.
 Of those, nearly 85% have gone on to lead meaningful, productive lives.
 Still, City of Faith is more about stories than statistics, more about experience than expertise.

-We realize that life is a journey, and that everyone basically wants the same thing: to be recognized, to be cared fr, and to have an opportunity to grow.
+We realize that life is a journey, and that everyone basically wants the same thing: to be recognized, to be cared for, and to have an opportunity to grow.

 At City of Faith, we understand that the front line drives the bottom line, that rights should be linked to responsibilities, and that ultimately, the only choice is choice.

-Placement of residents for work release is determined by statutory and regulatory criteria.
+for reentry services is determined by statutory and regulatory criteria.
 Recommendations are submitted by classification officers, case managers, and the Parole Board.
 City of Faith does not solicit resident placement.

-Inmates within two years of their release date or six months prior to their parole date eligibility may be considered for work release.
+Inmates within two years of their release date or six months prior to their parole date eligibility may be considered for reentry services.
 In general, convictions of violent or drug distribution crimes are restricted to no more than six months in the program.
 Sexually related offenses are not considered for halfway house placement.

 Programs at City of Faith include:

-Specific questions concerning eligibility should be addressed to the inmate’s Classification Officer.
+Specific questions concerning eligibility should be addressed at their current institution.